Southeast African cheetah

 The Southeast African cheetah (Acinonyx jubatus jubatus) is the nominate cheetah subspecies native to East and Southern Africa.
 The Southern African cheetah lives mainly in the lowland areas and deserts of the Kalahari, the savannahs of Okavango Delta, and the grasslands of the Transvaal region in South Africa.
 In Namibia, cheetahs are mostly found in farmlands.
+In India, four cheetahs of the subspecies are living in Kuno National Park in Madhya Pradesh after having been introduced there.

 Taxonomy

 The Southern African cheetah was first described by German naturalist Johann Christian Daniel von Schreber in his book Die Säugethiere in Abbildungen nach der Natur mit Beschreibungen (The Mammals illustrated as in Nature with Descriptions), published in 1775.
 Schreber described the species on basis of a specimen from the Cape of Good Hope.
 It is therefore the nominate subspecies.
 Subpopulations have been called "South African cheetah" and "Namibian cheetah."

 Following Schreber's description, other naturalists and zoologists also described cheetah specimens from many parts of Southern and East Africa that today are all considered synonyms of A. j. jubatus: